History of Natchez, Mississippi: American Civil War (1861–1865)

-During the Civil War, Natchez remained largely undamaged.
-The city surrendered to Flag-Officer David G. Farragut after the fall of New Orleans in May 1862.
-Two civilians, an elderly man and an eight-year-old girl named Rosalie Beekman, were killed when a Union ironclad shelled the town from the River.
-The man died of a heart attack and Rosalie was killed by a shell fragment.
-Union troops under Ulysses S. Grant occupied Natchez in 1863; Grant set up his temporary headquarters in the Natchez mansion Rosalie.
+During the Civil War, Natchez experienced comparatively limited physical destruction relative to many Confederate-occupied cities.
+After the capture of New Orleans in May 1862, Natchez surrendered to Union naval forces under U.S. Admiral David Farragut.
+Two civilians, an older man and eight-year-old Rosalie Beekman, were killed during the Union shelling of the town.
+The man died of a heart attack, and a shell fragment killed Rosalie.
+Union Army soldiers under Ulysses S. Grant occupied Natchez in 1863; Grant set up his temporary headquarters in the Rosalie Mansion.

-Some Natchez residents remained defiant of the Federal authorities.
-In 1864, William Henry Elder, the Catholic bishop of the Diocese of Natchez, refused to obey a Federal order to compel his parishioners to pray for the President of the United States.
-U.S. officials arrested Elder, jailed him briefly, and banished him across the river to Confederate-held Vidalia.
+Some white Natchez residents remained hostile toward Union soldiers and federal authority.
+In 1864, William Henry Elder, the Catholic bishop of the Diocese of Natchez, refused to comply with a federal order requiring public prayers for the President of the United States.
+U.S. officials arrested Elder, jailed him briefly, and expelled him across the river into Confederate-controlled territory at Vidalia.
 Elder was eventually allowed to return to Natchez and resume his clerical duties there.
 He served until 1880, when he was elevated to Archbishop of Cincinnati.

-Ellen Shields's memoir reveals a Southern woman's reactions to Yankee military occupation of the city.
-Shields' memoir portrays the upheaval of Southern society during the war.
-Because Southern men were absent at war, many elite women had to exercise their class-based femininity and sexual appeal to deal with the Yankees.
+Ellen Shields's memoir documents the perspective of an elite white Southern woman living with Union military occupation.
+Shields' memoir portrays the disruption of slaveholding Southern society during the war.
+Because many white planters had fled the city, many white women navigated Union occupation through performances of class status, gender expectations, and social influence.